Honda Fuel Pump Recall Lawsuit

 What vehicles are affected?

-Though Honda has already recalled nearly 1.4 million vehicles due to the known Denso fuel pump defects, more models may be affected.
+Though Honda has already recalled nearly 2 million vehicles worldwide in two separate recalls due to the known Denso fuel pump defects, more models may be affected.
 Recent lawsuits allege that the faulty Denso fuel pumps are present in vehicles Honda manufactured as far back as 2013.

 - 2018-2019 NSX